sunfounder/rgb_matrix/docs/source/index.rst

-SunFounder RGB Matrix Module for Raspberry Pi and Arduino
+SunFounder RGB Matrix Module for Arduino
 ===========================================================
 Welcome to use SunFounder RGB Matrix module.
 You can find the information you need for use here.

 This is a module with 8 × 8 RGB LEDs on board.
 It also has a SH1.0-4P I2C control interface, which is convenient to connect to other I2C devices or other single-chip microcomputers.

+..
 There are two versions of this module: Arduino and Raspberry Pi.
 Please refer to the correct chapter for your module.

 Here is the Email: cs@sunfounder.com.